mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 Hooks _do not_ support [slot props](#slot-props), but they do support [customization props](#customization).

-If you are using a [`ClickAwayListener`](/react-click-away-listener/) to close the snackbar by clicking outside of it, make sure to pass the `onClickAway` handler returned by this hook to the `ClickAwayListener`.
+If you use a [`ClickAwayListener`](/react-click-away-listener/) to let the user close the snackbar by clicking outside of it, make sure to pass the `onClickAway` handler returned by this hook to the `ClickAwayListener`.

 Pass the `open` state to the hook and use it to show and hide the snackbar.